Frequently Asked Questions

 What is the local currency?

 All currency is denominated in US dollars.
 We recommend traveling with small bills, $5 or $10 notes ($20s are hard to change, and $50-$100 notes are nearly impossible to exchange, even at local banks).
-We offer shopping excursions and have the work of local artisans available for purchase at Aya Huma (Textiles, jewelry, drums, crystals, flutes, and local hand-made crafts).

 Is the water safe to drink?